The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Even if you’re not planning on storing your garden tools on it, the Lawn Care GearTrack Pack might be worth a look.

-It’s the only starter kit that offers the Big Hook and Deep Hooks, great for storing extension cords, hoses, and other bulky items.
+It’s the only starter kit that offers the Big Hook and Deep Hooks, which are great for storing extension cords, hoses, and other bulky items.

 Bike GearTrack Pack

-The Bike GearTrack Pack has two different Gladiator bike hooks that let you store two bicycles vertically on the wall.
+The Bike GearTrack Pack has two Gladiator bike hooks that let you vertically store two bicycles on the wall.
 There are also two J-hooks for storing helmets or other gear.